SriHarshaKarumuri/JavaNotes/Interview Questions.md

 - 🟢 Spring Boot Actuator: Monitoring, Metrics, Health
 - 🟢 Exception Handling with `@ControllerAdvice`
 - 🟢 Managing version conflicts in Maven
+- 🟢 What is Spring JPA
+- 🟢 Annotations of spring jpa
+- 🟢 WHat is logging and how to configure that
+- 🟢 How can you log the SQL queries
+- 🟢 What is Caching and how you will implement this
+- 🟢 What is Interceptor and how it works.
+- 🟢 What is AOP and annotations and how it works and implementation.
+-

 ---